czahor/czahor.github.io/about.md

 that would prevent my situation from happening to others.

 But you know what?
-Looking back on it, some of my jokes were pretty funny (some were sorely unfunny), and the awful terms that were used to describe me -- misogynist, racist, bigot, etc. -- were/are so incredibly inaccurate, that I wish I would have stuck up for myself more at the time.
+Looking back on it, some of my jokes were pretty funny (some were sorely unfunny), and the awful terms that were used to describe me were/are so incredibly inaccurate, that I wish I would have stuck up for myself more at the time.
 Oh well.

 You can find me on [Instagram](http://instagram.com/e10jc) or [Twitter](http://twitter.com/e10jc),